 #2 – Sticky Traps

-Another easy method to get rid of fungus gnats is by creating stick traps.
+Another easy method to get rid of fungus gnats is by using or creating sticky traps.

 This is done by smearing Vaseline on a 4″ x 6″ inch cardboard.

-In the same manner, insert a yellow sticky trap vertically to catch the incoming whiteflies and gnats.
+In the same manner, insert a yellow trap vertically to catch the incoming whiteflies and gnats.